overmind88/hypha-installation/README.md

   | `HYPHA_PUBLIC_PORT=8300` | port for Hypha interface |

   - **NOTE: If you are going to use standard HTTP ports (80 for HTTP and 443 for HTTPS), please set the URLs manually without specifying the port (e.g., ':80' or ':443'), as browsers automatically omit the port in such cases.
 Parameters described above should be set in any case, sorry for the inconvenience**
-  - All other changes in `.env` are optional for allinone setup.
+  - All other changes in `.env` are optional for all-in-one setup.
 To learn more follow the guide at: [Technical details / Environment configuration](#environment-configuration)

 **For all-in-one installation <HYPHA_PUBLIC_URL> and <HUB_PUBLIC_URL> could be the same but ports should be different.**